-Utilize digital tools to collect and analyze data for continuous improvement (e.g., real-time feedback, reporting tools, goal setting, professional learning, etc.)
+Use digital tools to collect and analyze data for continuous improvement (e.g., real-time feedback, reporting tools, goal setting, professional learning, etc.)

-PHASE 1 PHASE 2 PHASE 3 PHASE 4 EDUCATORS SHOULD SEE Educators rarely use digital tools to collect and report real-time data Educators use digital tools to collect and report real-time data but do not use the data in a timely manner or occasionally use the data to make instructional decisions Educators rarely use data collected by digital tools to recognize ineffective practices and seek out and participate in required professional learning opportunities Educators regularly use digital tools to collect, report, and analyze real-time data and make instructional decisions to improve student progress and mastery (e.g., reteaching, small groups, enrichment activities, etc.) Educators use data collected by digital tools to recognize ineffective practices and proactively seek out and participate in professional learning opportunities to strengthen teaching practices Educators model the use of data collected by digital tools to set goals, track progress, and make decisions about learning activities Educators effectively use digital tools to collect, report, and analyze real-time data and make instructional decisions to improve student progress and mastery Educators use data collected by digital tools to recognize ineffective practices and proactively seek out and participate in professional learning opportunities to strengthen teaching practices Educators support students to use data collected by digital tools to set goals, track progress, and make decisions about their own learning Students seeing the effects of their formative assessments in educators' instructional practices and learning activities Students use data to set goals, track progress, and make decisions about their own learning
+Educators rarely use digital tools to collect and report realtime data Educators use digital tools to collect and report real-time data but do not use the data in a timely manner or occasionally use the data to make instructional decisions

+Educators rarely use data collected by digital tools to recognize ineffective practices and seek out and participate in required professional learning opportunities Educators regularly use digital tools to collect, report, and analyze real-time data and make instructional decisions to improve student progress and mastery (e.g., reteaching, small groups, enrichment activities, etc.)

-Allot on fo
+Educators use data collected by digital tools to recognize ineffective practices and proactively seek out and participate in professional learning opportunities to strengthen teaching practices

+Educators model the use of data collected by digital tools to set goals, track progress, and make decisions about learning activities Educators effectively use digital tools to collect, report, and analyze real-time data and make instructional decisions to improve student progress and mastery

+Educators use data collected by digital tools to recognize ineffective practices and proactively seek out and participate in professional learning opportunities to strengthen teaching practices

+Educators support students to use data collected by digital tools to set goals, track progress, and make decisions about their own learning

+- Students engaged in learning activities based on the results of their formative assessments - Students participating in class discussions to address common misconceptions using data from a formative assessment - Students using data to set goals and track progress with the teacher's assistance

+- Students seeing the effects of their formative assessments in educators' instructional practices and learning activities - Students use data to set goals, track progress, and make decisions about their own learning

+TRY IT OUT IN YOUR CLASSROOM